dylanpieper/ShinySurveyJS-Template/readme.md

     -   Enhances security by obscuring direct access and only accepting valid tokens
 -   PostgreSQL cloud platforms like [Supabase](https://supabase.com/) offer free and paid database solutions

-## Prerequisites

--   R and RStudio (or your favorite IDE)
--   PostgreSQL database (or any DBI-compatible database)
--   Basic understanding of Shiny, SQL, and JavaScript

 ## Get Started

 1. Clone the repository: